simphony/simphony-metadata/docs/format.md

     default: [[1, 0, 0], [0, 1, 0], [0, 0, 1]]
 ```

-The following example specifies that the NEUMANN CUDS_KEYS entity refers to an unlimited list of
+The following example specifies that the NEUMANN CUDS entity refers to an unlimited list of
-MATERIAL entities (where material is a CUDS_KEYS entity).
+MATERIAL entities (where MATERIAL is a CUDS entity).
 The default is to refer to no MATERIAL
 object.

 ```